Addressing Bias in Online Selection with Limited Budget of Comparisons: Numerical experiments

 \section{Numerical experiments}

 In this section, we confirm our theoretical findings via numerical experiments, and we give further insight regarding the behavior of the algorithms we presented and how they compare to each other.
 In all the empirical experiments of this section, each point is computed over $10^6$ independent trials.
+The code used for the experiments is available at \href{https://github.com/Ziyad-Benomar/Addressing-bias-in-online-selection-with-limited-budget-of-comparisons}{github.com/Ziyad-Benomar/Addressing-bias-in-online-selection-with-limited-budget-of-comparisons}.